-Mercy High School is pleased to present to you the 2021-2022 Course Catalog.
+Mercy High School is pleased to present to you the 2022-2023 Course Catalog.
 Here you will find the course offerings for the next academic year, as well as the planning tools and information needed to complete the course request process.

-We invite you to carefully and thoughtfully consider the course offerings with your family before making your requests.
+We invite you to carefully and thoughtfully consider the course offerings with your family.
 This year, the course request time period is from Feb.
 1 to Feb.
-8. After that, counselors will review the requests to ensure a rigorous, yet balanced course-load.
+28. Counselors will review the requests with each student to ensure a rigorous, yet balanced course-load.
 If you have any questions before that time, please set up a meeting with your counselor, who will be happy to answer questions.
 Course requests can be changed through your counselor up until March 1.

-Students requesting an AP course should carefully complete the AP Contract and share it with their counselor by Jan.
-31. Students and parents also must complete the AP Acknowledgment Form online by Jan.
-31. Students requesting an off-campus Tri-School class should complete the contract by April 20.
+Students requesting an AP course should carefully complete the AP Contract and share it with their counselor by Feb.
+7. Students and parents also must complete the AP Acknowledgment Form online by Feb.
+7. Students requesting an off-campus Tri-School class should complete the Tri-School Acknowledgment Form by April 20.
 Should you have any questions about the process, please contact your academic counselor.